iboing/CorDA/README.md

 - `--cov_aware` adopts our context-oriented decomposition and collects covariance matrices.
 - `--r` is the low rank of LoRA.
 - `--use_cache` adopts the dataloader and covariance matrices saved in `CorDA/cache`, to avoid calculating the covariance matrices again.
 - `--calib_dataset` specifies the dataset to sample data to obtain covariance matrices.
-KPA mode uses QA datasets with choices of `"nqopen"` and `traivia_qa`.
+KPA mode uses QA datasets with choices of `"nqopen"` and `"traivia_qa"`.
 - `--calib_loader_size` is the number of sampled data.
 - `--save_model` saves the initialized model in `--save_path`.